Drill bit: Masonry drill bit

 The masonry bit shown here is a variation of the twist drill bit.
 The bulk of the tool is a relatively soft steel, and is machined with a mill rather than ground.
 An insert of tungsten carbide is brazed into the steel to provide the cutting edges.

 Masonry bits typically are used with a hammer drill, which hammers the bit into the material being drilled as it rotates; the hammering breaks up the masonry at the drill bit tip, and the rotating flutes carry away the dust.
 Rotating the bit also brings the cutting edges onto a fresh portion of the hole bottom with every hammer blow.
 Hammer drill bits often use special shank shapes such as the SDS type, which allows the bit to slide within the chuck when hammering, without the whole heavy chuck executing the hammering motion.

 Masonry bits of the style shown are commonly available in diameters from 3 mm to 40 mm.
 For larger diameters, core bits are used.
 Masonry bits up to 1000 mm long can be used with hand-portable power tools, and are very effective for installing wiring and plumbing in existing buildings.

 A star drill bit, similar in appearance and function to a hole punch or chisel, is used as a hand powered drill in conjunction with a hammer to drill into stone and masonry.
 A star drill bit's cutting edge consists of several blades joined at the center to form a star pattern.

 Glass drill bit

 Glass bits have a spade-shaped carbide point.
 They generate high temperatures and have a very short life.
 Holes are generally drilled at low speed with a succession of increasing bit sizes.
 Diamond drill bits can also be used to cut holes in glass, and last much longer.

+Ceramic drill bit

+Ceramic drill bits are made to drill through glazed and unglazed ceramic tiles, for instance for installing bathroom fittings.